myclamm/theshop/README.md

 - React client will run on http://localhost:3000
 - Hot module reload is enabled on react client for development via webpack

-You shouldn't need to, but if you want to run the API Server and React Client separately, you can do so:
+You shouldn't need to, but if you want to run the API Server and React Client with separately, you can do so:
 ```bash
 npm run server
 npm run client